mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 This shift had been a long time coming.
 In some ways the interest in young people and family was a positive and strategic shift to align with my new role as a  parent.
 In other ways the shift to playing and making in a more electronic, de-politicised playground was a retreat from painful memories of loss, betrayal and defeat.
 This reconciling of these elements and is an on-going process of which this thesis plays a part.

-### Empowerment agenda & personal motivations

-Fluency with the focus on personal expression aligns with motivation of empowerment and equality of access not only to future employment but a broader participation on a digital society.

-This agenda has parallels with other domains of participatory culture that I have been involved in.

-- DIY music and protest event organisation
-- Participatory media making for social and environmental causes
-- Documentation writing using collaborative processes
-- Creative coding

-In summary, as a Computer teacher candidate I was drawn to the possibilities offered by a new technologies and the shifts in computer pedagogy.
-In the reality of schools that I taught in working within the constraints of the curriculum, exams and competing pressures for time worked together to prevent the kind of authentic activities that first attracted me.

-However, a new position as a project work for EdLab allowed me the ability to explore this outside of the classroom in more innovative programs and partnerships.

-- Hive Manchester and Code Club
-- Coder Dojo
-- Creative coding at Manchester Libraries
-- Speciality training for PGCE and Primary Education programmes
-- Home education workshop in Manchester Met in partnership with students as part of Edlab and other PBL courses.

-Context of Home Education consultation as part of EdLab.

-My interest of computer games was rekindled via being able to use pirate networks and technology to rediscover and to replay

-The activities of Nicola Whitton exploring the rules and components of games in a playful way.

-Then pirate ways of playing games on hacked hardware activated another of my interests.

 ### Teaching the Web - Mozilla and beyond